TableBench/tablebench.github.io/README.md

 # MCEVAL
-This is the repository that contains source code for the [MCEVAL website](https://tablebench.github.io/).
+This is the repository that contains source code for the [TableBench website](https://tablebench.github.io/).

 The code refers to [Livecode Bench website](https://livecodebench.github.io).